Getting Started with Python: An Introduction to Programming (Python, Part 1)

 This workshop welcomes first-time coders and Python beginners.
 There are no prerequisites, and you will not be required to download or install anything in advance to register or attend.
-The only requirement is to create a free account with Replit before class.
+The only requirement is to create a free account with Replit before class and to come with a device that can access the internet.
 We’ll be using Replit’s free, browser-based integrated development environment (known as an IDE) to write Python code (without having to download or install software).

 In this 2-hour online workshop, we’ll start with the very basics of what coding is and why you might want to learn programming.
 Then, we’ll jump right into it: you’ll write your first “Hello, World!” program, practice working with text and numbers, learn how to handle mistakes in programming, and put it all together in a final mini project.
 This session will be interactive and hands-on, and at the end, you’ll have written multiple lines of code.
 You’ll also walk away with various resources and suggestions for next steps in programming.

-- How to write your first program (“Hello, world!”, printing)
+- Write your first program (“Hello, world!”, printing)

-- How to work with text and numbers in Python (strings, integers, floats, variables, assignment, concatenation)
+- Work with text and numbers (strings, integers, floats, variables, assignment, concatenation)

-- How to store lots of numbers and/or text in Python (lists, dictionaries)
+- Store lots of numbers and/or text (lists, dictionaries)

-- How to integrate conditions and repetition into code (if-else statements, loops)
+- Integrate conditions and repetition into code (if-else statements, loops)

-- How to put the above elements together in a final mini project
+- Combine above elements in a final mini project

 - 10:00am - 12:00pm